20 Most Frequently Asked Questions About Tofu (And Answers)

 3. Does Tofu Contain Oestrogen?

-Current research suggests moderate tofu consumption is safe and may even offer health benefits, particularly for heart health, bone density, and menopausal symptoms.
-However, studies are ongoing to fully understand their effects.
+Current research shows moderate tofu consumption is safe and may benefit heart health and menopausal wellbeing.

 4. Can Tofu Help with Weight Loss?